attackframework/attackframework/README.md

 # Attack Framework

-> ⚠️ **Development Status**: This framework is under early development.
+> ⚠️ **Development Status**: This framework is in early development.
 Expect breaking changes and partial functionality while this banner is present.

 This framework will establish a modular ecosystem for integrating offensive security tools with modern AI and data infrastructure.